-A small, woodland snake that is either gray brown or reddish brown, normally with 4 narrow, dark stripes, a faint light tan stripe down the middle of the back, or some combination of this striping.
-The head is usually darker than the body, and the nape of the neck has 3 light spots, which occasionally fuse to form a tan "collar" behind the head.
+The northern red-bellied snake is a small woodland snake.
+It is either gray brown or reddish brown, normally with 4 narrow, dark stripes, a faint light tan stripe down the middle of the back, or some combination of this striping.
+The head is usually darker than the body, and the nape of the neck has 3 light spots, which occasionally fuse to form a tan collar behind the head.
 The belly is yellow, orange, red, or occasionally pink.

 Similar species: This species is sometimes mistaken for a young copperhead and needlessly killed.
 Copperheads, however, are stout-bodied and have hourglass-shaped markings on the back, vertical pupils in the eyes, a sensory pit between each nostril and eye, and, sometimes, especially in young copperheads, a yellow tail tip.

 The northern red-bellied snake is secretive and occurs in moist forests where there is ample shelter to hide under.
 Active from late March through October, it spends most of its time hiding beneath rocks, boards, scattered tree bark, logs, and other objects.
 Sometimes it basks in the sun.
 It is not known to bite and is completely inoffensive and gentle to handle.
 Freshly captured, it will secrete a musky odor from glands at the base of the tail.
 Sometimes it plays dead.

 Food includes earthworms, forest slugs, and, occasionally, soft-bodied insects.
 This species also eats land snails.
 Some researchers suggest that the blunt head and elongated teeth of this snake and the closely related midland brownsnake helps them to grip and tug persistently on a snail’s body until the snail fatigues and can be pulled out of its shell.